Buffalo Chicken Casserole

 Instructions

-• Place chicken in a medium-sized bowl with wing sauce.
-Toss chicken in 1/2 cup of sauce, coating it and adding more sauce if you like it extra spicy.
+• Place the diced chicken in a medium bowl.
+Measure in ½ cup of the wing sauce.
+Toss to coat and add more if you like it spicy.
 Set aside.

-• Heat olive oil in a large skillet over medium heat.
-Add carrots and celery to skillet and cook for 8-10 minutes, stirring occasionally, until they are crisp-tender.
+• Warm the oil in a skillet over medium heat.
+Add the diced carrots and celery.
+Cook for 8-10 minutes until softened.

-• Drizzle 1/4 cup wing sauce on top of rice layer, then top with cheese.
+• Drizzle the remaining ¼ cup wing sauce on top, then sprinkle on the cheese.

-• Bake uncovered for 20-30 minutes, or until cheese is melted and beautiful.
-Enjoy!
+• Bake uncovered in the preheated oven for 20-30 minutes, or until the cheese is melted and beautiful.

 Nutrition